• Home

 • Inability to initiate and taking turns in conversations

-• Sharing interests or emotions
+• Struggles with sharing interests or emotions

 Communication

-• Making eye contact
+• Lacks making eye contact

 Intense and highly focused interests